Letting Go Of The Myth of Perfectionism

 So what happens when we are diagnosed with cancer and life falls far from perfect?

-We may feel a need to transfer these expectations to being the perfect cancer patient.
+Sometimes we feel a need to transfer these expectations to being the perfect cancer patient.

 Try this instead: Accept whatever is unfolding, whatever you’re feeling, right now.
 If you are tired, your energy levels are low, you feel down, you struggle with your body image, then honour those feelings and don’t put unrealistic demands on yourself.
 Be gentle and kind to yourself in the process.